A Complete Guide to Bulging Disc Treatment, Symptoms and Causes

 How to Heal a Herniated Disc Naturally?
 With Makari Wellness

-Makari Wellness offers a unique treatment for bulging disc that consists of the powerful combination of acupuncture, SFMA/FMS diagnosis, orthopedic dry needling, ART, electro-stimulation, and other forms of natural therapies that relieve pain and provide general well-being while preventing further recurrence of the problem.
+Makari Wellness offers a unique alternative treatment for bulging disc that consists of the powerful combination of acupuncture, SFMA/FMS diagnosis, orthopedic dry needling, ART, electro-stimulation, and other forms of natural therapies that relieve pain and provide general well-being while preventing further recurrence of the problem.

 Don’t hesitate to call us at (888) 871-8889 and book your initial appointment with Mike Woodworth, the most prominent expert for acupuncture for bulging disc San Diego has to offer.